rothgar/justingarrison.com/content/blog/ec2-instances.md

 ## Conclusion

-The most important thing to know when picking the best instance is it depends.
+The most important thing to know when picking the "best" instance is it depends.
 The reason there are so many different instance types is to allow for a variety of applications to run at optimal performance and cost.

 If you are running production workloads and want consistent performance the best investment you can make is to continuously profile your application's performance.